npmcdn-to-unpkg-bot/robjwood.github.io/_posts/2014-01-23-goodbye-wordpress-hello-jekyll.md

 - You would like to host your site for free on a reliable platform.
 - You're a little bit scared of databases (even though you act all tough in front of your friends).

-You may be staring at these words dead-eyed but if you _do_ have a hand in the air then have you ever considered using a flat-file CMS?
+If you have a hand in the air then have you ever considered using a flat-file CMS?

 ## A what?